 It’s a sad joke in the concrete cleaning industry saying, that guy is a Home Depot pressure washer.
 What we are referring to is a person that buys a pressure washer for residential use.
 Then claims they are a professional.
 Of course, it is usually these men who claim these pressure washers can properly clean something such as concrete.

 When you’re getting your concrete cleaned you do want to ensure your pressure washer is using proper equipment.
 Using the right equipment and techniques will allow the technician to complete the job at a professional level.

 Many pressure washing companies apply a solution to the concrete before the concrete cleaning in order to help loosen contaminants from the concrete.
 This does not help as long as the proper equipment, which we will go over below, is used.

-We start our process my first using a surface cleaner to cover the main area of your driveway and walkways.
+We start our process by first using a surface cleaner to cover the main area of your driveway and walkways.
 Next, we will use a pressure washing gun to edge out everything that the Surface Cleaner was not able to reach.
 Then also use the pressure washing gun to rinse all the loose debris from the concrete.
 Lastly, we apply the bleach-based solution to the concrete.
 This allows the solution to slowly move down the concrete in order to remove any remaining organic matter.

 The post-treatment step is the most important and sadly one that is missed by a lot of pressure washers.
-Without this step you will see lines where they pressure-washed and a pressure washer was not able to clean out everything.
-Nine times out of 10 the steps I've listed are appropriate for cleaning concrete.
-However, if another cleaning after the put’s treatment is put down is necessary; we will go over the steps one more time.
+Without this step, you will see lines where they pressure-washed and a pressure washer was not able to clean out everything.